tiquasar/ApaceNews/README.md

 2.)armeabi-v7a : https://github.com/tiquasar/ApaceNews/raw/master/APK-release/app-armeabi-v7a-release.apk<br>
 3.)generic_release: https://github.com/tiquasar/ApaceNews/raw/master/APK-release/app-generic_release.apk (with all support packages.)<br>
 Other architecture links can be found in <a href="https://github.com/tiquasar/ApaceNews/tree/master/APK-release">Apk-release folder.</a><br><br>
- Generic Build Contains all architecture packages so it should work on all devices but the app can be little slow on low-resourced devices<br>
+ Generic Build Contains all architecture packages so it should work on all devices but the app can be little slow on low-resourced devices<br><br>
-<b>This app is Developed by Ayush Anand</b><br>
+<b>More Repositories by developer can be found here : https://github.com/tiquasar/</b><br>

 </p>